damiramirez/pointers/README.md

 ## Pointers

 A *pointer* is a variable whose value is the address of another variable.
+The data type of the pointer must be the same data type as the variable.

 ```cpp
   int a = 10; // actual variable declaration